istio/istio.io/content/blog/2018/istio-authorization/index.md

 ### RPC level authorization

 Authorization is performed at the level of individual RPCs.
-Specifically, it controls “who can access my `bookstore` service”, or “who can access method `getBook` in my `bookstore` service”.
-It is not designed to control access to application-specific resource instances, like access to “storage bucket X” or access to “3rd book on 2nd shelf”.
+Specifically, it controls "who can access my `bookstore` service”, or "who can access method `getBook` in my `bookstore` service”.
+It is not designed to control access to application-specific resource instances, like access to "storage bucket X” or access to "3rd book on 2nd shelf”.
 Today this kind of application specific access control logic needs to be handled by the application itself.

 ### Role-based access control with conditions